harrisbaird/animetoplist/README.md

 # Anime Toplist

-This is a CakePHP 1.x project from around 2009, It's a giant mess filled with bad practices.
+This is a CakePHP 1.x project from around 2009.
 At one point, it did get a few million uniques a month.
+This is non-working as parts are missing or have been removed.

 * It crawled and categorised pages on streaming anime sites.
 * A simple user-editable wiki for each series on the site.